swapnanildutta/30-Days-of-ML-Kaggle/README.md

 > Strings, which is a data type that is useful for representing human-readable data, such as text.
 A dictionary is another new data type, that is similar to a list, but with important differences that makes it incredibly useful in its own right.

 ### Day 7

+> One of the best things about Python is the vast number of high-quality custom libraries that have been written for it.
+Here, you can try out various other pre-written functions to use during various computation, like in this *[.ipnyb](Day-7\exercise-working-with-external-libraries.ipynb)* file.

+### Day 8